MaiaBlanco/maiablanco.github.io/CV.md

 My PhD work focuses on high-performance algorithms, architectures, and techniques for graph processing and development of analytical performance models for scientific (HPC) workloads.

-I am interested in research in industry or national labs where I will have an impact on computer architectures, performance, and workloads that drive science and society.
+I am interested in research in industry where I will have an impact on computer architectures, performance, and workloads that drive science and society.

 ## Research Interests